 WordPress hosting requirements

-WordPress is a PHP application and relies on a SQL database to store information.
+WordPress is a PHP application that relies on a SQL database to store information.
 WordPress is not resource-heavy and you don’t need a powerful server to host WordPress.
-WordPress can easily be hosted on any server from any of the popular web hosting companies.
+WordPress can easily be hosted on any server by any of the popular web hosting companies.

 The basic requirements for hosting WordPress are :